 Q&A

 Wild food grows and ripens ‘at home,’ so its taste and nutritional value is exceptional.
 It's home environment is a natural ecosystem, rich in vitamins and minerals and diversity – in contrast to the depleted sources of many food crops managed for maximized yield, transport, and esthetic.
-Think wild salmon vs farmed, or wild strawberry vs plastic pack imported.

 The species we harvest have been enjoyed for centuries and are available in some of the top rated restaurants in the world.
 We are 100% confident in the species we harvest.
 We can differentiate between edible and non-edible mushrooms like a gardener can differentiate between a cucumber and a zuchini.